Train with Your Body’s Rhythm, Not Against It: How Circadian Timing Shapes Performance

 I want to hear from you!

 1. Was this post useful?
 Have you been dealing with any menstrual and/or reproductive issues?
-Maybe vitamin D deficiency is the culprit.
-Tell me below what you’re dealing with and how you are fixing it.
-Shoot me an email and leave a comment! [email protected]
+Tell me below what you’re dealing with and how you are fixing it. [email protected]

-2. What I would love for you to do is to share this post on social media or with any woman who might need this information.
+2. Please share this post on social media or with any one who might need this information.
+Join me on Instagram for all the latest info on periods, hormones, and women's health.

-• Want to be the first to know when I release a new blog post?
-I get super deep and functional in my blog posts – you won’t wanna miss them!
+3. Want to be the first to know when I release a new blog post?
 Sign up below!

 Medical Disclaimer